geoffjay/palm/docs/docker-services.md

 ## Network Configuration

-Services run on a custom bridge network `simplify-network` for:
+Services run on a custom bridge network `palm-network` for:

 - Service discovery between containers
 - Isolation from other Docker projects